Join our 60-minute workshop to supercharge your AI agents with actionable performance insights.

 Scale AI

 Scale AI was founded in 2016 by Alexander Wang, with a recent valuation of $29B.
 Their top customers were OpenAI, Google, Microsoft, Department of Defense.
 Just a week following the Meta investment, two of these major players, OpenAI and Google, pulled back.
 They announced plans to move away from Scale AI for dataset creation.
-Scale AI competitors said they received an influx of interest from AI model providers looking for “neutral” partners.
+Scale AI competitors are receiving an influx of interest from AI model providers looking for “neutral” partners.

-Scale AI’s main offering is their workforce of freelance and annotators, managed by engagement leads on the internal Scale annotation editors.
+Scale AI’s main offering is their workforce of freelance, and contracted annotators, managed by engagement leads.

 While Scale handles end-to-end annotation projects, including labeling, workforce management, etc, it often operates more like a black box.
 Customers send in their data, but don’t get much visibility into how it’s being handled.
 That lack of control and real-time feedback can affect the long-term quality and outcomes of AI projects.